thrutheframe/Tiki3_Dragon/README.md

 Q: Would you release the STEP file for others to remix your design?

 A: I asked this question once and the answer was "if u can remix it, u can design it on your own".
 He was kindof an asshole, but he was not wrong either.
 That is why I ended up designing my own mount system.
-I prefer not to be an asshole, but I am cheeky.
+I prefer not to be an asshole.
 Hence, I would release the STEP files for the body and BL bracket, which will be a good foundation to built your own version/remix.

 Q: Did you test print it in PLA?
 How did you get even get such specific numbers? "...I find stuff like this very misleading with serious potential to cause damage to printers when people try to do it..."

 A: I try my best to answer questions pertaining to the design.
-Constructive suggestions and contributions to the design are greatly apperciated.
+Constructive suggestions and contributions are greatly apperciated.
 Please be polite and nice.

 Q: How accurate is the CFD simulation on your fan duct?
 Did u consider turbulance of of the 5015?
-Did u take into account of hotend movement? etc etc.
+Did u take into account of hotend movement?
+This design is misleading/shit/rubbish etc etc.

 A: My basic CFD simulation of the particles movement (air) is to provide a validation that the air is directed under the nozzle when designing the fan duct.
 There are many other parameters that I would not know. tbh, it's a fanduct for 3D printer, not a cooling system of a nuclear plant... so take a chill pill and dun go karen/kevin on me.